Military Honors Are Available For All Veterans

 Additional information on military honors for all branches of the service may be found on the Defense Department site

 The flag is folded 13 times and each fold has a meaning which is described below.
-We have assisted many families who have had this service performed and it is very special for the family, as well as for us as we look on.
+We assist many families all the time who have military honors – it is very special for the family.
 Your facilitator will be happy to take pictures with your camera of the honors ceremony.

 It is usually performed before the ash scattering service on the yacht.
 We have a large grassy area near our departure point the serves as a perfect location for the flag folding.
 Arrangements can also arrange to have special music played live at the occasion.
 Perhaps a bagpipe playing Amazing Grace.